aarda55/Singularity/DOC/DOC.md

   (Array) ```Out_shape``` is the shape the output should be when forward propagation was passed.

-# Augmentation (to increace dataset size) - only for image datasets
+# Augmentation (to increase dataset size) - only for image datasets

   ``` python
   augmentor(DATADIR, CATEGORIES, FLIP, NOISE, ROTATE)